SethSmigelski/jump-links-block/README.md

 **Note:** If one of the headings on your page is “Office Directions,” the ID created will be “office-directions.”
 This could create a potential conflict if you have another ID on your webpage named “office-directions.”
 In this case, assign a different ID to the block heading to resolve the conflict.

-### How do I make the Table of Contents stay visible while scrolling?
+### How do I style the links in the horizontal layout?
-In the block settings sidebar, look for the **Position Settings** panel.
-Toggle on **"Sticky Position"**.
+The special styling options for the horizontal layout (like link background and border color) will automatically appear in the **Appearance** panel in the sidebar *after* you select the "Horizontal" layout option.

-You can then use the **"Top Offset"** slider to adjust how far from the top of the screen the block sits (useful if you have a sticky site header).
+From there, you can switch the **Link Style** between "Button" (default) and "Plain Text."
+If you select text, you will see additional options for visual separators.
 ### How do I make the Table of Contents stay visible while scrolling?
 In the block settings sidebar, look for the **Position Settings** panel.
 Toggle on **"Sticky Position"**.
 You can then use the **"Top Offset"** slider to adjust how far from the top of the screen the block sits (useful if you have a sticky site header).